Essex lorry deaths: Trafficking gang ringleader jailed in Belgium

 The tragedy that emerged in the Essex town of Grays exposed the nature of the gangs exploiting migrants risking everything to get to the UK.

-The Belgian court said Vo was responsible for running a criminal organisation that had smuggled at least 115 people across the Channel between September 2018 and his arrest in May 2020.
+The Belgian court said Hong was responsible for running a criminal organisation that had smuggled at least 115 people across the Channel between September 2018 and his arrest in May 2020.
 He had denied involvement, claiming that he was himself a victim of the gang.

 All those put on trial in Bruges were either Vietnamese themselves or Belgians of Vietnamese origin.
 Four were cleared by the court, while 19 were convicted.